What is an Attribution Window?

 Key Takeaways

 A well-chosen attribution window ensures your marketing performance data isn’t just accurate, but actionable.
-It helps teams understand which channel is actually contribute to conversion over time, enabling smarter optimization, budget efficiency, and business growth.
+It helps teams understand which channel is actually contributing to conversion over time, enabling smarter optimization, budget efficiency, and business growth.

 FAQs